NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 When you substitute s=300 Mm into Newtonian physics, energy and mass become the same thing.
 A kg is 89.9 Peta J or 25 Tera watt hrs.
 This might take 186k miles to absorb.

-Note: In AE’s e=mc^2, c^2 is just a conversion factor, ergs to grams.
+Note: In AEâ€™s e=mc^2, c^2 is just a conversion factor, ergs to grams.
 The speed of light, c=1 after all.

-Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.
+Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasakiâ€™s per hr.
 (yotta = trillion trillion)

 How much energy the earth absorbs and radiates per day seems to be a closely guarded secret.
 Clearly, absorption and radiation are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.